RussellChien/Advanced-CS-Labs/README.md

 # Advanced-CS-Labs
 Labs for MVHS Advanced CS course.
-All programs are in Java.
+All programs are written in Java.
 Covers most data structures.